Florastamine/Gone-in-November/README.md

 ### Compiling the source code
 After you've changed these variables in **./utils/ackvars.bat**, open **./November.c** with your text editor/IDE, and right after the first comment block, comment out the ```A8_FREE``` switch (if you're using the free version).
 Now simply run **./utils/build.bat** to start the build process.
 The result files will be in the **./builds/** folder.

+## License
+Except most of the code in `./source/render/` and assets, everything else is released under the [http://www.wtfpl.net/](WTFPL) license, which means you can literally do whatever the f*ck you want with it.